Methodology

 If your careers content changes between scores, the engine detects it.
 That's a feature, not a problem - drift signals are how the engine stays honest about what it's measuring.

-On one of the companies in our benchmark with content-rich careers pages, drift detection surfaced unexpected variance across all four content categories - far more than rotation alone would explain.
+On one of the companies in our benchmark with content-rich careers pages, drift detection surfaced unexpected variance across both content streams - far more than rotation alone would explain.
 Investigation traced it to a timeout in our content-splitting layer that was reallocating content under specific conditions.
 We diagnosed the issue, fixed it, and re-ran.
 Subsequent runs confirmed stability.
 The point: drift detection didn't just flag noise.
 It pointed at a specific engineering bug we then fixed.
 That's the difference between unreliable AI and well-instrumented AI.

-Borderline cases treated honestly
+Borderline cases, read honestly

 We see this most often when a brand sits genuinely between two patterns - a company that's part-Hero (achievement-led, ambitious) and part-Innocent (warm, inclusive), for example.
 Reading either as "the" definitive archetype would overstate what the content supports.